tsherif/space-shooter.c/README.md

 Description
 -----------
 `space-shooter.c` is a top-down 2D space shooter developed as a personal challenge to create a cross-platform game in standard C using only system libraries (with system libraries defined as anything included in the C standard library or supported operating systems). `space-shooter.c` has been tested on Windows 10 and Ubuntu Linux 16.04.
-Why not Mac?
-I don't currently have a Mac machine to develop on.
-That may come later depending on how much free time I have.
 This project drew heavy inspiration from [Handmade Hero](https://handmadehero.org/) and [pacman.c](https://github.com/floooh/pacman.c), and many implementation details were inspired by open-source projects like [sokol](https://github.com/floooh/sokol), [glfw](https://github.com/glfw/glfw) and [SDL](https://github.com/libsdl-org/SDL).

 **Caveat**
 I am not a professional game developer, nor a professional C programmer, so the code may be unconventional or sub-optimal in many ways.
 Happy to take feedback from any pros out there!